RPxGoon/3TH1C4L-MultiTool/README.md

 ## ⭐ **Important Notes**

+- **DO NOT** Copy and/or Re-Sell or Re-Publish This Tool as Your Own; It’s Not Even Worth Copying 😎
-- This project is actively being updated, ideally weekly
+- This project is actively being updated, ideally weekly ; Certain features may not work as intended
 - If you'd like to request a feature or report an issue/bug, please join the support server
-- **DO NOT** Copy and/or Re-Sell or Re-Publish This Tool as Your Own; It’s Not Even Worth Copying 😎